ChuckM/st-retarget/README.md

 Retargeting Newlib-nano
 ------------------------

-This is a simple test case of retargeting newlib nano which doesn't seem to work.
+This is a simple test case of retargeting newlib nano which ~~doesn't seem to work~~ now works.
+The issue was that "Hello World!" did not include a newline (\n) so the stdio buffer didn't flush, and the `_write_r` function was too lenient about strings (it isn't null terminated so you have to stop after you've printed `len` characters)

 The goal here was to build a program using both the ARM [embedded GCC](https://launchpad.net/gcc-arm-embedded) project and the